MARTIN LUTHER AND THE REFORMATION

 Luther rises to the occasion by refusing to recant and literally takes his stand.
 His very words were: “My conscience is captive to the word of God, to go against Scripture and conscience is neither right nor safe, I cannot and will not recant.
 Here I stand, so help me God.”
 As one person, Luther dared to stand up to all the powers and authorities of Church and State for his firm belief in the immutable authority and truth of God's Word.

 The Wartburg Castle, outside Eisenach, Germany.
-Bryan takes in the view of the historic sight.
+Taking in the view of the historic sight.

 After the Diet of Worms, Luther would have been arrested, but instead he is kidnapped by the Elector Frederick the Wise before he can get to Wittenberg where the authorities are waiting for him.
 He is hidden in the Wartburg Castle for over a year to preserve his life.